ioxcfk2liusosfjox2x7

 I kept the approach simple.
 I lightly raked the soil in the areas where most of the seeds were going, except for the poppies which need direct light to germinate.
 I pressed everything into place so the wind or squirrels would be less likely to carry it off.
 I did not map anything.
 There is no diagram for this phase.
 The goal was simply to give each seed some contact with the soil, cover the ones that required it, and let winter do the rest.

 The groupings were loose but intentional.
-In what I call the Bears Bed, I gathered anything labeled blue or close to it.
-Bachelor buttons, two kinds of scabiosa, and a few poppies I suspect will lean red all went in around the existing orange daylilies and creeping thyme.
-The rest of the seeds were tucked into quieter corners.
-Behind hostas, between the cryptomerias, around the heuchera, and along the thinner soil at the back edge of the yard.
+In the Bears Bed, I gathered anything labeled blue or close to it — bachelor buttons, two kinds of scabiosa, and a few poppies I suspect will lean red — around the existing orange daylilies and creeping thyme.
+The rest went into quieter corners.
+Behind hostas, between the cryptomerias, around the heuchera, along the thinner soil at the back edge of the yard.
 If they come up strong, they have space.
 If they appear weak, they are hidden.
 If they do not come up at all, they have finally had their chance.

 How I Divided the Experiment

 The experiment has two parts.
 The fall round is the cold stratification phase.
 Every seed that went in the ground this fall either requires winter or benefits from it.
-These seeds are the great unknowns, especially the oldest ones.
-If any of them sprout in spring, we will finally have our answer about what survives twenty years in a box file.
+These are the great unknowns, especially the oldest ones.
+Some packets were labeled 2003.
+If they do not germinate, they probably should have gone in the trash a long time ago anyway.
+This way, at least they get their shot.

-The spring round will use the seeds that do not require cold.
-This includes the tithonia, the fresh bachelor buttons I did not want to risk on a fall gamble, and the newly purchased scabiosa packets bought because I could not trust the bouquet seeds alone.
+The spring round will use the seeds that do not require cold — the tithonia, the fresh bachelor buttons I did not want to risk on a fall gamble, and the newly purchased scabiosa packets bought because I could not trust the bouquet seeds alone.
 These will be tucked in once the weather settles, completing the second half of the experiment.

 Where It Leads

-In spring I will see which seeds have survived the winter and which ones stayed dormant forever.
+In spring I will see which seeds survived the winter and which ones stayed dormant forever.
 After that, I will begin the spring round for comparison.
-The purpose is simple.
-I want to know if the oldest seeds I own can still become plants.
-I do not know the answer yet, but I am eager to find out.
+The purpose is simple: I want to know if the oldest seeds I own can still become plants, and whether they knew enough — without my help — to find the right moment.

-- October 2025: Cold stratification seeds scattered among the beds, lightly pressed into the soil with minimal covering.
+• Cold stratification seeds scattered among the beds and marginal spaces in October 2025, lightly pressed into the soil with minimal covering.

-- November 2025: Landscapers weed whacked and leaf blew the flower beds; uncertain whether the poppy seeds remain where they were scattered.
+• Landscapers weed whacked and leaf blew the flower beds in November 2025 — uncertain whether the poppy seeds remain where they were scattered.